CogniPilot/modelica_ir/README.md

 **Use DAE IR (`dae_ir-0.1.0`) if:** ⭐ Recommended for most cases
 - You're building a simulation backend or code generator
-- You want explicit state/derivative/algebraic classification (no `der()` scanning)
+- You want explicit state/algebraic classification without inference
 - You need efficient BLT analysis and structural processing
-- You want a symbolic format similar to FMI's structure
+- You want classified variables and equations in structured objects

 **Use Base Modelica IR (`base_modelica_ir-0.1.0`) if:**
 - You need strict MCP-0031 compliance